Earthquakes on May 5, 2026

 37.598°, -122.473°

-The USGS recorded this magnitude 2.3 earthquake 2 km SE of Pacifica, CA at 23:23 UTC on May 5, 2026.
-Nearby residents submitted 10 felt reports to the USGS DYFI platform.
-At a depth of 9.4 km, the event was shallow crustal.
+At 23:23 UTC on May 5, 2026, a magnitude 2.3 tremor occurred 2 km SE of Pacifica, CA. The event generated 11 citizen felt reports to the USGS.
+The hypocenter lay at 9.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 37.598°N, -122.473°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 37.598°, -122.473°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05